Gideon-tech/DSA_Assignments25/Student Marks/README.md

-# Student Marks Average Program
+# Student Marks Average Program by Big O Titans

 ## Overview
 This C program calculates the average marks obtained by a student in three subjects: **Physics, Chemistry, and Math**.
 Each subject consists of four different assessments: